fengsp/plan/docs/tutorial.rst

 More Jobs
 ---------

-As time going on, I have got much more cron jobs.
+As time goes on, I have more cron jobs.
 For example, I have 10 more scripts under `/web/yourproject/scripts` and 10 more commands to run.
-Now we have to think about how to manage these tons of jobs, firstly we do not want to put these jobs in one place, secondly we do not want to repeat the same path and environment parameter on all script jobs.
+Now we have to think about how to manage these tons of jobs, first we do not want to put these jobs in one place, second we do not want to repeat the same path and environment parameter on all script jobs.
 Luckily, you can do that easily with Plan, basically, every :class:`~plan.Plan` instance is a group of cron jobs::